SCARS Institute Scam Survivor's Community portal banner

 Though there are overlaps and subtleties to each, each type is characterized by its own set of hormones.
 Testosterone and estrogen drive lust; dopamine, norepinephrine, and serotonin create attraction; and oxytocin and vasopressin mediate attachment.

 Continued exposure to any of them can result in a form of dependency.
-Because of the nature of a romance scam, some researchers have found elevated levels of some hormones with a developed dependency.
+Because of the nature of a romance scam, some researchers have found elevated levels of some hormones in developed dependency.

 The Mechanics